Christopher Muhr: Groupon

 End of 2009 Muhr started Citydeal, later on also referred to as Groupon International, with initial operations in Germany, the UK and France.
 Funded by the Samwer brothers, Rocket Internet, and Holtzbrinck Ventures the voucher deal company quickly expanded into further European markets.
 The company was acquired by Groupon in 2010, just five months after its launch.
 Although no confirmed figures were released of the deal, it was reported that the sale of Citydeal was between $100M USD and $300M USD.
 At the time of acquisition, Citydeal employed 600 people and had presence in 80 cities in 16 countries.

 In 2011, ahead of Groupon's IPO, Muhr moved to the Chicago headquarters joining the executive management team around Andrew Mason and taking on the position as Senior Vice President Sales to spearhead growth in Groupon's North American business.

 Muhr served as the company's Senior Vice President of Sales until September 2012 before he took on Groupon's International Business as SVP EMEA.
 Under Muhr, North American revenues grew 81% year-over-year.

+Patient21

+In January 2019, Muhr and Nicolas Hantzsch co-founded the healthcare startup Patient21.
+Patient21 spent two years focused on refurbishing dental clinics with upgraded technology and software with planned expansion into other healthcare practice verticals.